Boran/webfact/README.md

 TODO
 ----
-The issue queue in this repo, and the meta list https://github.com/Boran/webfact/issues/2 Lots of docs needed too.
+The issue queue in this repo with the meta list https://github.com/Boran/webfact/issues/2.
+See also the related  https://github.com/Boran/docker-drupal/issues and https://github.com/Boran/webfact-make/issues

 Programming notes
 -----------------